-Puerto Rico Aqueduct and Sewer Authority

-Consulting Engineer's Report in Connection with PRASA's

-2008 Bond Issue
+Puerto Rico Aqueduct and Sewer Authority MP ENGINEERS of PUERTO RICO MALCOLM Consulting Engineer's Report in Connection with PRASA's 3-3 2008 Bond Issue

 Where feasible, PRASA is looking to close some of the smaller facilities and serve multiple communities with larger regional plants, but there are limited opportunities to do this in a cost effective manner due to the geographic spread of the communities and Puerto Rico's topography.
 PRASA plans closure and consolidation of numerous WWTPs, reducing the number of WWTPs by 17% (51 WWTP operating in FY2016).
 Figure 3-5 shows a simplified network of WWTPs and flow diversions to regional treatment facilities by FY2016.
 Also, by FY2025, PRASA plans to reduce the number of WTPs from 129 to 110, which represents a 15% reduction of the existing number of WTPs.